NextCenturyCorporation/neon-dash/docker/README.md

 ## Building Lorelei Docker image

 To build the docker image you will want to copy the `run.sh.example` file provided into `run.sh`.
 This script is made up of a docker build command with many `--build-arg` build arguments.
+These arguments should be configured to meet your needs for your particular Docker Lorelei build.
 Each argument with an example is described in the table below.

 | Build Arg          |Example Value       | Drescription  |
 | -------------------|:-------------------|:-------------|